 Today about 20% of all search queries account for voice searches.
 That is not surprising: many consumers prefer to save their time and delegate shopping tasks to virtual assistants like Alexa, Amazon’s Echo, or Google Home.

-According to Consumer Research Intelligence Partners, customers who utilize Amazon for online shopping spend approximately $1,700 each year, which is 66% more than annual spending of regular Amazon users.
+According to Consumer Research Intelligence Partners, customers who utilize Amazon for online shopping spend approximately $1,700 each year, which is 66% more than the annual spending of regular Amazon users.

 Voice commands allow consumers to make purchases without distracting from work and other important matters.
 Thus, you might want to consider voice search implementation for your e-commerce store.